tlint101/practice-in-code/README.md

 in python.
 And I would like to pay it forward!
 This will serve as a place where I share what interests me, code that I am currently testing or packages that I find interesting.

+You can find the rendered site here: https://tlint101.github.io/practice-in-code/

-Any code that I use can be found in this repository under the 'notebooks/' directory.
+Any code that I use can be found in this repository under the '[notebooks/](https://github.com/tlint101/practice-in-code/tree/main/notebooks)' directory.

 As always, thanks for visiting!